 Your rabbit must have an unlimited supply of Timothy Hay!
 We recommend finding a local supplier of high-quality hay.
 You can buy high-quality hay from us or from the other stores listed at the bottom of this page.
 You can also find bags of timothy hay at most pet supply stores.

 Your bunny should get fresh veggies every day.

 See our Bunny-Safe Veggie List for the do’s and don’ts of bunny veggies.

 Food & Water Crocks

-Buy two heavy crocks for food and water.
+Buy two heavy crocks–one for food and one for water.

 Bunnies should be given ample fresh water in a bowl.
 Bunnies suck water, and water bottles don’t allow them to easily get all the water they need.
 You might consider buying a hanging water bottle in addition to a water bowl, just to make sure water is always available in the even the bowl spills.